3C of UI Design: Color, Contrast, Content

 Contrast

-Contrast is one of the key factors influencing the scannability and visual hierarchy of the page.
+Contrast is one of the key factors that influence a page’s scannability and visual hierarchy.
 It enables the designer to present the layout in a way that informs users which points of interaction are vital and which ones are secondary.
-Contrast is effective in catching user’s attention and attracting it to particular elements, in this way supporting intuitive navigation and usability of the page or screen.
+Contrast is effective at catching the user’s attention and directing it to particular elements, thereby supporting intuitive navigation and the usability of the page or screen.

 Architecture Firm Website

 The first idea that often comes to mind about contrast is something black and white.
-In the absence of shades and multiple colors, the monochrome image uses contrast as the main booster of expressive potential.
+In the absence of shades and multiple colors, the monochrome image relies on contrast as its main source of expressive potential.
 And that works the same way in user interfaces.
-Even more, comparing to the pieces of art or photography, contrast not only influences the aestheticism but also has a significant impact on usability and navigability of the layout.
-Therefore, wise usage of contrast is the powerful method of making websites and apps user-friendly and easy to use.
+Even more, compared to pieces of art or photography, contrast not only influences aesthetics but also significantly impacts the usability and navigability of the layout.
+Therefore, the wise usage of contrast is a powerful method of making websites and apps user-friendly and easy to use.

 Surely, it doesn’t mean that only black-and-white UI is the most effective.
 It wouldn’t be wise to get limited so much when users globally present such a diversity of wishes and needs.
-However, “black-and-white” testing, already mentioned in the previous part, is highly helpful.
+However, “black-and-white” testing, mentioned earlier, is highly helpful.
 Designers should keep in mind that colorful interfaces can look different on different screens and resolutions.
 Moreover, low contrast can make the interface hard to use for people with health issues like color blindness.

-One of the first questions designers usually have to answer in terms of color and contrast is what kind of general color scheme to choose: should it be dark-on-light or light-on-dark?
+One of the first questions designers usually have to answer about color and contrast is which color scheme to choose: dark-on-light or light-on-dark?
 There are several vital aspects that should be taken into account in this perspective:

 Clarity: This aspect should include the ability of the user to clearly see and distinguish all the necessary details on the screen or page.
 The color scheme and combinations should support easy and intuitive navigation and make the most functional elements of the layout stand out effectively.
-The case, when this aspect is not considered or not tested properly, can bring to the products which make a complete mess on the screen in which users do not see what they really should.
+The case, when this aspect is not considered or not tested properly, can lead to products that make a complete mess on the screen, in which users do not see what they really should.
 One of the ways to check it is widely used “blur effect” when you look at the screen or page in the blurred mode and check if everything vital is easily and quickly observed.

 Readability: the ability of users to read text easily.
 This aspect is especially vital if an app or a website is text-driven: poor readability level can result in users missing key data or feel inexplicable tense using the product as all the way they have to struggle with the copy which takes considerable effort to be read.
 Lack of readability can be a serious reason why users are not retained even with attractive products.